johnalexhebert/johnalexhebert.github.io/curandera.md

 She smokes pot from a pot shop.
 She wants to grow her own pot but it's illegal in this state.
 She loves to sing but she can't carry a tune.
+She has great-grandchildren and she chats with them online and on video calls.

 Ma Harper as a character.
 She believe in second chances and loving people.
 She is 97.